ttionya/vaultwarden-backup/docs/multiple-remote-destinations.md

 ...
 ```

-All 5 remote destinations are available.
+With the above example, all 5 remote destinations are available.

 <br>